-Michael L. Munger, MD, FAAFP, a family physician in Overland Park, Kansas, is a member of the board of directors of the American Academy of Family Physicians.
+Michael L. Munger, MD, FAAFP, a family physician in Overland Park, Kansas, is president-elect of the American Academy of Family Physicians.
 The AAFP represents 124,900 physicians and medical students nationwide.

-As an AAFP board member, Munger advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.
+As AAFP president-elect, Munger advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.

 Munger also served as a volunteer clinical assistant professor at the University of Kansas School of Medicine in Kansas City, Kansas, and as associate faculty at both the Baptist Medical Center Family Practice Residency in Kansas City, Missouri, and the University of Missouri – Kansas City School of Medicine.

 A member of the AAFP since 1986, Munger has served on numerous commissions and committees, including the Commission on Education and the Commission on Education’s Subcommittee on National Conference Planning, both of which he also chaired.
 He also served on the Commission on Health of the Public and Science.
 He served three years as the Kansas Academy of Family Physicians delegate to the AAFP Congress of Delegates.
 Previously, he served three years as Missouri’s delegate to the Congress of Delegates.
 Munger deepened his Congress of Delegates involvement by serving as a member of the Reference Committee on Education, the Reference Committee on Public Health and as chair of the Credentials Committee.